realitytracing/Reality-Tracing-WIP/human-foundations/reality-tracing-infinities-and-clamp-modeling.md

 This makes the method a natural tool inside reality tracing.

+Objecthood matters here as well, because some structures are not just useful for one trace.
+They become anchor points across many traces.

+They allow partial reconstruction across changing scopes, lost theories, and new integrations.

+That is why the framework does not reject objecthood.
+It simply refuses to grant it too easily.

 ---

-# 15. What This Method Does Not Claim
+# 17. What This Method Does Not Claim

 This method does **not** claim: